 AECOM to sell management services unit for about $2.4 bln

-Oct 14 (Reuters) - AECOM ACM.N has agreed to sell its management services unit to private equity firms Lindsay Goldberg and American Securities for about $2.4 billion, the U.S. construction and engineering company said on Monday.
+Oct 14 (Reuters) - U.S. construction and engineering firm AECOM ACM.N has agreed to sell its management services unit to private equity firms Lindsay Goldberg and American Securities for about $2.4 billion, the company said on Monday.

-The management services unit provides logistics and technical assistance to the U.S. government and had revenue of $3.69 billion in 2018, representing about 18% of the company's annual sales.
+The management services unit provides logistics and technical assistance to the U.S. government.

 AECOM, which is under pressure from activist investor Starboard Value LP to conduct a review of its assets, competes with Jacobs Engineering Group Inc JEC.N and KBR Inc KBR.N.